peterxcli/ad-server/README.md

 > No leader, no follower, all instance(replica) are equal

 - Use `XADD` to append the log (create, update, delete)
-  - The publisher replica did not update its inmemory database at the same time
+  - The publisher replica did not update its in-memory database at the same time
 - All instance subscribe with `XREAD` to get the log
 - The in-memory database for each replica only update if the replica receive the log from the redis stream